 - 1 tsp thyme fresh thyme, minced

 - 1 bay leaf

-- When the timer goes off, add the remaining split peas - this step is optional, but I enjoy soup with texture.
-Simmer an additional 15-20 minutes and the soup is done!
-Taste to adjust seasonings - you may need to add some salt, but chances are good the salt from the ham will be enough.
+- Taste to adjust seasonings - you may need to add some salt, but chances are good the salt from the ham will be enough.

-- Got another soup secret for you.
-When your soup is cooked turn off the heat.
+- Optional step - when the soup is cooked turn off the heat.
 Chop a handful of parsley and add it to this soup along with a tablespoon of apple cider vinegar.
-This addition will brighten the flavors and really enhance the soup!
+This addition will brighten the flavors and really enhance this soup!

 If you enjoy this soup, you’ll definitely want to try Ham and Bean Soup.
 A classic combination of flavors, not only is this soup easy and delicious, it’s an affordable meal too!

 Vegetable Bean Soup – Not much better than a pot of beans slow cooked on the stove – so much flavor and just pennies a serving.